QCA Code Compliance

 2. Seek to understand and meet shareholder needs and expectations

-Regular contact is maintained with major shareholders particularly following the announcement of results and any significant events.
-Individual shareholders attending the AGM engage directly with the Board in an open question and answer session before voting on the various resolutions.
+Regular contact is maintained with major shareholders.
 The Company updates its website for all RNS announcements and has commissioned analyst research which is made available to all shareholders through the website.

 3. Take into account wider stakeholder and social responsibilities and their implications for long-term success